 Where am I coming from?

-My own experience has been primarily in the Protestant Christian tradition—I was raised in a Pentecostal church, earned a master’s degree in Religion from a non-denominational seminary (Gordon-Conwell), and taught in non-denominational Christian schools for about ten years.
+My experience has been primarily in the Protestant Christian tradition—I was raised in a Pentecostal church, went to a small Bible college, earned a master’s degree in Religion from a non-denominational seminary (Gordon-Conwell), and taught in non-denominational Christian schools, mostly in Asia, for about ten years.
 So for most of my career, I’ve worked closely with people from various Protestant denominations.

 Finally, my understanding of the world has been enhanced by teaching World Religions and interacting with students from different faith backgrounds.
-I thoroughly enjoy learning about other faiths and seeing the similarities and differences with my own.
+Since the schools where I taught had open-enrollment policies, I had the opportunity to teach students who considered themselves to be Buddhists, Hindus, Muslims, Atheists, and Free-Thinkers.
+And I’m happy to say that they felt comfortable to share their views in my class while we carefully studied the biblical text.
+Additionally, I enjoy learning about other faiths and seeing the similarities and differences with my own.
 Here are a couple of blog posts, which show how I accomplish this: Taoism and Christianity; Zen Buddhism and Christianity.
-Since the schools where I taught had open-enrollment policies, I had the opportunity to teach students who considered themselves to be Buddhists, Hindus, Muslims, Atheists, and Free-Thinkers.
-And I’m happy to say that those students felt comfortable to share their views in my class while we carefully studied the biblical text.